swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 - `iSwHiTeSpaCe`
 - `i s w h i t e s p a c e`

 Unicode properties consist of both a key and a value, e.g `General_Category=Whitespace`.
+Each component follows the fuzzy matching rule, and additionally may have an alternative alias spelling, as defined by Unicode in [PropertyAliases.txt][unicode-prop-key-aliases] and [PropertyValueAliases.txt][unicode-prop-value-aliases].

-However there are some properties where the key or value may be inferred.
+There are some Unicode properties where the key or value may be inferred.
 These include:

 - General category properties e.g `\p{Whitespace}` is inferred as `\p{General_Category=Whitespace}`.
 - Script properties e.g `\p{Greek}` is inferred as `\p{Script=Greek}`.